msl0/tfpro-challenges/challenge-5/Readme.md

 2. Use a single `aws_vpc_security_group_engress_rule` resource block to create security group egress rules for `app-2-sg` security group.

 * If `description` in CSV is `app-2`, the rule must be associated with `app-2-sg` security group.
-Only consider outbound rules, the rules should be ignored.
+Only consider outbound rules, the inbound rules should be ignored.

 Use the `for_each` and `for expression` to iterate over the contents of CSV files to fetch necessary data.